What is Apache Storm on Azure HDInsight?

 Common development patterns

 Guaranteed message processing

 Apache Storm can provide different levels of guaranteed message processing.
-For example, a basic Storm application can guarantee at-least-once processing, and Trident can guarantee exactly once processing.
-For more information, see Guarantees on data processing at apache.org.
+For example, a basic Storm application guarantees at-least-once processing, and Trident can guarantee exactly once processing.
+See Guarantees on data processing at apache.org.

 In the following Java example, fieldsGrouping is used to route tuples that originate from components "1", "2", and "3" to the MyJoiner bolt: